Montgomery Miners

 The Montgomery Miners were a minor league baseball team based in Montgomery, West Virginia.
 From 1910 to 1912, the Miners played as members of the 1910 Virginia Valley League and Mountain States League in 1911 and 1912.

+The Miners won a controversial championship in 1911.

 History

+1910 Virginia Valley League

 Montgomery, West Virginia first hosted minor league baseball in 1910.
 The 1910 Montgomery Miners played as members of the Virginia Valley League.
-Beginning play on May 5, 1910 in the Class D level league, the Miners finished last, in 6th place, with a 47–63 record.
-Playing under manager Andy O'Connor, Montgomery finished games 17.5 games behind the 1st place Huntington team.
-After the 1910 season, the Virginia Valley League permanently folded, but the league essentially changed names for the 1911 season as five members continued play in the new league.
+Beginning play on May 5, 1910, in the Class D level league, the Miners finished last, in sixth place, with a 47–63 record.
+Playing the season under manager Andy O'Connor, Montgomery finished games 17.5 games behind the first place Huntington team.
+After the 1910 season, the Virginia Valley League permanently folded, but the league essentially changed names for the 1911 season as five members continued play in a new league.

 The Montgomery use of the "Miners" nickname corresponds to the local mining industry of the era.
 In the early 1910s, Montgomery had an extensive railroad yard, which was the shipping center for 26 different coal companies and was the largest town in Fayette County, West Virginia at the time.